brije111/SOLIDPrinciplesAndroid/README.md

 >Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

+- First introduced in paper **A Behavioral Notion of Subtyping (1994)** by Barbara H. Liskov. [link](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.1223)
 - A subclass should override the parent class’ methods in a way that does not break functionality from a client’s point of view.
 Here is a simple example to demonstrate the concept.
-- A Behavioral Notion of Subtyping (1994) by Barbara H. Liskov. [link](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.1223)

 [Example 1](app/src/main/java/com/example/solidprinciplesandroid/lsp/LSP.java)